Skip to main content

 Mathematics of Driving

 To complete the parade in Lab 4, students will drive their Code Base float along a straight parade route distance.
 Instead of using drivetrain blocks that move both of the wheels at the same time, students will use the [Spin for] blocks in VEXcode GO, as shown here, to spin the motors connected to the wheels and move the robot forward.
 [Spin for] blocks accept 'turns' or 'degrees' as parameters.
-In Lab 4, students will calculate the number of turns to input into this project to drive their robot the distance of the parade route.image of the example project for Lab 4 using Spin for blocks
+In Lab 4, students will calculate the number of turns to input into this project to drive their robot the distance of the parade route.A VEXcode GO project begins with a When started block and has two Spin for blocks attached with the distance parameter empty.
+The blocks read When started, spin left motor forward for blank turns and don't wait; then spin right motor forward for blank turns.

 Watch the video below to learn about how to calculate the number of wheel turns needed to drive your robot straight for a set distance.